 So the Winter Holiday policy, according to a parent, stated that the children were not permitted to wear red and green, were not allowed to utter “Merry Christmas,” the singing of Christmas songs was absolutely verboten, and they’d just better suck it up and kiss the idea of Santa goodbye.

 Naturally the school has come out with its declaimer stating that wasn’t the case at all, but we all know that the truth lies probably somewhere in the middle.

 A couple of “ifs” are coming: If I was a parent of an elementary school aged child, and if the principal had insisted upon such nonsense, I would have flown into full avenging angel mode and would have gone into a school-wide swoop.

 I would’ve exhorted the parents to dress their charges in red and green; to teach their children every Christmas carol known to man, and to descend en-masse on the school to show Principal Scrooge what the Season means to pretty much everyone but him.

 This political correctness has to stop people!
 As I was discussing with a friend the other day, the pendulum will swing one day, and the result will not be pretty.

 If I hopped off a plane on June 28, 2014, in Islamabad, how far do you think I would get if I voiced my displeasure at not being able to get anything to eat between sunrise and sunset – it being Ramadan?

-Page 2 of 2 - Do you think I would be given a sympathetic ear in Tel Aviv if I, as a minority, insisted that everyone must immediately tuck into a ham sandwich?
+Do you think I would be given a sympathetic ear in Tel Aviv if I, as a minority, insisted that everyone must immediately tuck into a ham sandwich?

 I would get as far as having my passport stamped with “thanks, but no thanks, and don’t bother coming back.”